By: Pål Mugaas Jensen, editor at Landbased AQ. Article originally published in Norwegian.

 - Nanobubbles have a very hard surface that can mechanically tear off biofilm.

 - Think of a nanobubble with oxygen like a balloon.
 A balloon is filled with gas covered by a shell of elastic plastic that holds the gas in.
 In a nanobubble, the shell is replaced with a small layer of OH ions around the gas.
-They are electrically charged and specifically attract the water around them through hydrogen bonds.
-This gives the bubbles a very hard shell because they are effectively made of ions and electrical charge that holds the bubble together.
+These ions are electrically charged and specifically attract the water around them through hydrogen bonds.
+This gives the bubbles a very hard shell, as they are effectively made of ions and electrical charge that hold the bubble together.

 - And since you are at the nano level, the forces are greater in relation to the size.
 The scale of the curvature around the bubbles is small enough for the water structure itself to be interesting.

-- One of the things that happens is that the surface tension in the water changes locally so that you get a reorientation of the water molecule.
-From the outside, you will see this bubble as usually negatively charged, because you have more OH- facing outwards in the water molecule.
-Therefore, they bind to different ions, they participate in reactions, both chemical and biological, and one can think of them as carriers.
-In other cases, since they are charged, they are very interactive with surfaces, such as biofilm.
+- One of the things that happens is that the surface tension in the water changes locally, causing a reorientation of the water molecules.
+From the outside, you will see this bubble as usually negatively charged, because more OH- ions are facing outward in the water molecule.
+As a result, they bind to different ions and participate in both chemical and biological reactions.
+One can think of them as carriers.
+In other cases, since they are charged, they interact strongly with surfaces, such as biofilm.

 "We know nanobubbles will be involved in one way or another in everything that has to do with surface interactions.
-In this case, this causes some of the biofilm and some of the old coating on the surfaces of the tanks and pipes to loosen.
-Within 24 to 48 hours, we see an increase in solids, which then dissolve over time, which in turn results in less need for ozone.
+In this case, they cause some of the biofilm and some of the old coating on the surfaces of the tanks and pipes to loosen.
+Within 24 to 48 hours, we see an increase in solids, which then dissolve over time, resulting in a reduced need for ozone.

-Nanobubbles therefore create a scouring effect where certain types of biofilm detach from surfaces, which then go into the water and can be filtered out.
+Nanobubbles therefore create a scouring effect, where certain types of biofilm detach from surfaces, enter the water, and can then be filtered out.

-The nanobubbles themselves have a very hard surface, and with the speed they have, they are actually able to scour loose biological material, so that it is suspended in the water stream and can then go to the drum filters where it is taken out.
+The nanobubbles themselves have a very hard surface, and with the speed at which they move, they are actually able to scour loose biological material, suspending it in the water stream.
+It can then go to the drum filters, where it is removed.

 "This is why we see an increase in TSS (total suspended solids) at almost every step of the process, especially from the fish tank.
-We can see that during 48 hours there were more solids, indicating the release of more particles.
-The feeding rate was the same, so it wasn't because of any other conditions in the tank.
+We observed more solids during the 48-hour period, indicating the release of more particles.
+The feeding rate was the same, so it wasn't due to any other conditions in the tank.

-"We also tested the oxygen release efficiency, and we measured an efficiency of over 90% at that level of gas injection, which was low at the beginning of the process.
-We also saw indications of improved disinfection, which was later confirmed by the UV and ozone data," Pasini says.
+"We also tested the oxygen release efficiency and we measured an efficiency of over 90% at that level of gas injection, which was low at the beginning of the process.
+We also saw indications of improved disinfection, which were later confirmed by the UV and ozone data," Pasini says.

 The effect on nitrification